Koinly Review 2026

 Koinly Overview

-Koinly came out of London back in 2018, and it has grown into one of the most widely used crypto tax tools out there.
-I first tried it in 2022 when my spreadsheet method finally collapsed under the weight of too many DeFi transactions.
-What struck me immediately was how many exchanges it supports - over 400 at this point.
-I connected Binance, Kraken, and Coinbase Pro through API in about ten minutes total.
-The wallet imports took a bit longer because I had to track down some old addresses, but once connected, everything synced automatically.
-The transaction matching is where Koinly really earns its keep.
-It figured out my transfers between exchanges without me having to tag each one manually, which was a relief because I had moved ETH around a lot in 2021.
+Koinly launched out of London in 2018 and has grown into one of the most widely used crypto tax tools available.
+It supports over 400 exchanges at this point.
+API connections for major exchanges like Binance, Kraken, and Coinbase Pro can be set up in about ten minutes total.
+Wallet imports require locating public addresses, but once connected, everything syncs automatically.
+The transaction matching is where Koinly earns its keep.
+It identifies transfers between exchanges without requiring manual tagging for each one - a significant time saver for users with active trading history.

 Key Features